Liverpool John Moores University2015 League Table Ranking 81

 - For more details, go to www.ljmu.ac.uk/Research/.

-- Other key areas include: public health (LJMU is designated a World Health Organization Collaborating Centre for Violence Prevention), teacher education, subjects allied to medicine, engineering, computing science, astrophysics, and sport and exercise sciences.
+- Key areas include: public health (LJMU is designated a World Health Organization Collaborating Centre for Violence Prevention), teacher education, subjects allied to medicine, engineering, computing science, astrophysics, and sport and exercise sciences.

 - LJMU stands apart from other universities in the UK because of its extensive links with employers operating in all sectors of the economy.

 - LJMU's facilities are designed to replicate 'world of work' environments so that students can gain the key skills and experience relevant to their chosen career.
-These include science, technology and engineering laboratories, TV studios, a forensic scene-of-crime lab, theatre and rehearsal facilities, a mock courtroom, clinical practice suites and an art gallery.
+These include clinical practice suites for midwifery, nursing and paramedic students, science, technology and engineering laboratories, TV studios, a forensic scene-of-crime lab, theatre and rehearsal facilities, a mock or moot courtroom and an art gallery.

 - Regional and local employers, representing all sectors and all types of organisations from large companies to SMEs, are working closely with LJMU’s World of Work Careers Centre to provide outstanding work placements, internships and work-related learning opportunities to students.